vemonet/libre-chat/README.md

       - 8000:8000
 ```

-And the `llm.yml` file with your settings:
+And the `llm.yml` file with your settings in the same folder as the `docker-compose.yml`:

 ```yaml
 model_path: "models/llama-2-7b-chat.ggmlv3.q3_K_L.bin"